Alaska SeaLife Center

 Spend the day or an afternoon exploring the state-of-the-art facilities and learn more about the amazing research and education happening at the Alaska SeaLife Center in Seward.

 The Alaska SeaLife Center is the only facility in Alaska that combines a public aquarium with marine research, education as well as wildlife rescue and rehabilitation.
-Visitors to our 'windows to the sea' have close encounters with puffins, octopus, sea lions, and other marine life while learning...
+Visitors have close encounters with puffins, octopus, sea lions, and other marine life while learning about the work our researchers...